smithlai/Llama2_Inference_For_Beginner/README.md

 As a result, I tried to start from scratch, step by step.

-This project is simple a record for studying and practicing, and still work in progress.
+This project is merely a simple record for studying and practicing, and still work in progress.

 **Note**: Some descriptions and comments are still written in Chinese